 - Are you charging enough for your products?
 You need to run the numbers to ensure your product price is sustainable for your business.
 If shipping costs aren’t free is your business able to afford them with your profit.

 - Will you still be able to make a profit after all costs are considered?
 There are several financial factors to take into account when offering free shipping.
 Does your product price allow you to make a profit, with the new added cost of free shipping?

 - How will you use free shipping as a marketing tool?
 Think of your long-term marketing strategy.
 Do you want to use free shipping year-round or during certain times of the year such as holidays and sales?
-Determine your goals: increasing average order value, increasing number of orders, increasing number of return customers, increasing profit, etc.
+Determine your goals: increasing average order value, an increasing number of orders, an increasing number of return customers, increasing profit, etc.

 If other brands in your niche are offering free shipping, you should offer it to stay competitive.
 However, even if they don’t offer free shipping, you might be able to have a competitive edge over competitors if you do.